 The following sections are provided for reference; please note that the items referred to in the following tables are subject to change.

 16.1 PEM Server Configuration Parameters - Reference

 You can use global configuration options to modify aspects of the PEM Server's behavior.
-For detailed information about using the Server Configuration dialog to modify server parameters, see Section Error!
-Reference source not found.

-The server configuration parameters used are listed below.
 Please note that the list of configuration parameters is subject to change.